burhanudinrabbani666/bankist/bankist-part1/topic/03-looping-arrays-foreach.md

 ## Looping Arrays: ForEach()

-The forEach() method of Array instances executes a provided function once for each array element
+The forEach() method of Array instances executes a provided function once for each array element. foreach cannot be break like for of !!

 ```js
 const movements = [200, 450, -400, 3000, -650, -130, 70, 1300];